renayearnshaw/FunctionalProgramming/README.md

 # FunctionalProgramming
-This project contains code I wrote while following [Functional Programming](https://learning.oreilly.com/videos/functional-programming-for/9780134778235) course by Simon Roberts.
+This project contains code I wrote while following the [Functional Programming](https://learning.oreilly.com/videos/functional-programming-for/9780134778235) course by Simon Roberts.

 ### Description
 The __FunctionalProgramming__ project is written using Java 9.